People who have AIDS are much more likely to get certain types of cancer than people

 increases the risk of Kaposi sarcoma by several thousand times compared with those

-to develop lymphoma, ten times more likely to develop Hodgkin lymphoma, 25 times more
+to develop non-Hodgkin lymphoma, 10 times more likely to develop Hodgkin lymphoma,

 Although AIDS is associated with an increased risk for several types of cancer, certain